MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/security.md

 ### API Keys
 Like the [`Basic` scheme](#basic-scheme), API Keys are a very popular and simple mechanism to control the access to an API, present since the inception of HTTP APIs.
 Typically used when a _project_ needs access to an API (i.e. they don't need to access the API on behalf of a user), they are often used to prevent third-parties from abusing of a service (because they make too many requests or they violated the user agreement), and are sent in a number of places:

 * As a query parameter: `GET /product?api_key=DkvTp96fGV2Bw7qc`.
 Note, this is completely discouraged.
 In browsers, they can be tracked in the history.
-In webservers, they might be stored in access logs.
+In web servers, they might be stored in access logs.
 * As an `X-API-Key` header: `X-API-Key: DkvTp96fGV2Bw7qc`.
 * In a cookie: `Cookie: X-API-Key=DkvTp96fGV2Bw7qc`.
 * In a `Bearer` scheme: `Authorization: Bearer DkvTp96fGV2Bw7qc`.